jimguistical/capstone-e14/README.md

  # Social Service Explorer

 ## Project Overview
-- This app enables the user to search for local resources and save contact info from relevant Service Sites.
+- This app enables the user to search for local services/resources and save a list of relevant Service Sites.

 ## About the User
-- Ideal user is a resident of Nashville/Davidson Co. who is skeeing community services/resources relevant to their needs.
+- Ideal user is a resident of Nashville/Davidson Co. who is seeking community services/resources relevant to their needs.

 ## Features
 - Google Authentication